 Sublingual Immunotherapy is often referred to as allergy drops.
 The antigens used in allergy drops are the same ones that are used in allergy shots; they are just taken orally versus having them injected into the arm.
 Research has shown allergy drops to be less effective than allergy shots in the treatment of allergies, and drops pose some additional challenges to patients who are allergic to multiple items.

 Currently, allergy drops are NOT approved by the FDA, though their usage is relatively common and completely legal.
 The lack of FDA approval does mean that insurance will not cover allergy drops, and patients will be responsible for the full cost.
 Even so, for some patients, allergy drops will still make sense, and we are glad to discuss the pros and cons of allergy drops so you can make an informed decision.
+Availability of allergy drops may vary by region and physician, please contact your local office if this is something you are interested in learning more about.

 Have another question?
 Call our offices at 800.999.1249 and our staff can help!